tersesystems/ocaps/src/paradox/guide/introduction.md

 ## Definition

+The original paper describing capabilities is [Programming Semantics for Multiprogrammed Computations](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.16.9948) by Dennis and Van Horn in 1963, but in an operating systems context.
+The definition of what a capability have been refined and formalized in object oriented languages.

-We use the following definitions for capabilities.
+We use the following definitions for an object capability:

 **A capability is a security primitive that confers authority by reference.**